Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Introduction

 In \cite{Spicer17} and \cite{CS18} much the of minimal model program for rank 2 foliations on threefolds was completed, including a cone and contraction theorem, existence of flips and special termination.
-However, an unconditional termination of flips theorem was not proven.
-We prove a termination theorem, therefore completing the statement of the MMP for F-dlt pairs.
-F-dlt singularities are a very large and natural class of foliated singularities; for example, they include pairs $(X, \FF)$ such that $X$ is smooth, $\cal F$ has simple singularities and $\Delta$ has normal crossings with respect to $\cal F$: in fact, F-dlt singularities constitute the smallest class of pairs in which the MMP for pairs $(X, \FF)$ as above can take place.
+However, the termination of flips was not proven.
+In this paper, we termination of flips, thereby completing the statement of the MMP for F-dlt pairs.
+We refer the reader to Definition \ref{defn_fdlt} for the definition of F-dlt singularities, but we emphasize here that they are a very large and natural class of foliated singularities; for example, they include pairs $(X, \FF)$ such that $X$ is smooth, $\cal F$ has simple singularities.

 \begin{thm}[= Theorem \ref{t_term}] Let $X$ be a $\bb Q$-factorial quasi-projective threefold.
 Let $(\cal F, \Delta)$ be an F-dlt pair.
 Then starting at $(\cal F, \Delta)$ there is no infinite sequence of flips. \end{thm}